abenjamin09/2022-07-07-Jekyll-Site/index.markdown

 wants you to select one Bellabeat product to apply these insights to in your presentation.
 These questions will guide your analysis:

 1. What are some trends in smart device usage?
-Users are implementing their smart devices in a variety of ways including sleep, daily intensities and weight     information.
-Some trends I pulled from these data sets are: users receving 6-8 average hours of sleep per night, strong correlation between average intensity and heart rate, and users not consistently logging weight information.
+Consumers used their non-Bellabeat smart devices in a variety of ways including to track sleep, measure intensity of activity, and to log weight information.
 2. How could these trends apply to Bellabeat customers?
-Sleep patterns, data correlations, and weight log information of non Bellabeat smart device users will likely resemble that of Bellabeat customers, thus these trends in data will inform the Bellabeat team of how to improve and market the Bellabeat App or other products.
+The way non Bellabeat smart device users use their smart devices will likely resemble that of Bellabeat users.
+Thus analyzing these trends will allow the marketing team to better understand customers and hopefully influence the marketing strategy in a positive way.
 3. How could these trends help influence Bellabeat marketing strategy?
-    By leveraging the data extracted from these data sets Bellabeat will be able to pinpoint the usage of smart devices and focus on marketing those features to potential Bellabeat customers.
+    These trends will pinpoint the usage of smart device users and focus on marketing those popular features to Bellabeat customers.

 *Guiding questions*

 -   What is the problem you are trying to solve?
-How to gain new customers for Bellabeat smart devices through the analyzation of non bella beat smart device usage?
+Understanding insights from data in order to better inform marketing strategy for Bellabeat app.
 -   How can your insights drive business decisions?
-The insights received from analyzing these data sets can help drive business decisions like how to market the product, what features of the product to improve on or do away with, and which products will be most valuable in the market.
+The insights from these data sets can help drive business decisions like how to market the product, what features of the product to improve or do away with, and the value of the product in the market.

 ### Business Task

 Bellabeat has hired a team of data analysts to analyze smart device usage data in order to gain insight into how consumers are using non-Bellabeat smart devices.
-The trends I discover in this data will influence marketing strategy for the Bellabeat app.
-These insights can help make business decisions like how to market the product, what features of the product to enhance or do away with, and which products will be most valuable within the market.
+The trends I discover in this data set will help influence the marketing strategy for the Bellabeat app.
+These insights can help make business decisions like how to market the product, what demographic to target, and when will be the best time for running ad campaigns.

 # Step 2 - Prepare